RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 All development work should be handled through GitHub's fork and pull workflow.

 #### Setting up a pull request
-Development pull requests (PRs) should be opened against the `dev` branch.
-PRs directly to `main` are discouraged since branch structure represents environment.
-However, exceptions are allowed, as long those updates are also rebased against the `dev` branch, for...
+Development pull requests (PRs) should be opened against the `main` branch.
+Development PRs directly to `stable` are discouraged since branch structure represents environment.
+However, exceptions are allowed, as long those updates are also rebased against the `stable` branch, for...
 - bug fixes
 - build updates

 > If your pull request work contains any of the following warning signs
->  - out of sync commits (is not rebased against the `dev` branch)
+>  - out of sync commits (is not rebased against the `main` branch)
 >  - poorly structured commits and messages
 >  - any one commit relies on other commits to work at all, in the same pull request
 >  - dramatic file restructures that attempt complex behavior